cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

     MyJSONTable
 ```

-* Use Power Query to parse the json and prepare the data
+* Use Power Query to parse the json and prepare the data.
+See Option 3 below.
 * Analyze and visualize using Power BI

 ***